guertinlab/Nascent_RNA_Methods/README.md

 `DESeq2`: https://bioconductor.org/packages/release/bioc/html/DESeq2.html

-In addition, to facilitate data analysis and graphical output, we developed the software and R scripts.
-The following code uses `wget` to retrieve the software and scripts.
+In addition, to facilitate data analysis and graphical output, we developed the following software and R scripts.
+Below, we use `wget` to retrieve the software and scripts.
 The command `chmod +x` changes the permissions of the files to executable.

 ```